 We’ve got a super fun fall kids craft for you this week – and it’s perfect for Thanksgiving.
-This craft takes a little bit of prep, but once the materials are gathered, it’s a ton of fun!
-It’s a paper bag kids craft which actually great for all ages.
+This craft is a ton of fun!
+All of the kids loved putting this together.
+They each had their own thoughts and ideas.
+And what’s better?
+The materials are all easily found at the dollar store, or right at home already!
+This paper bag kids craft perfect for all ages.
 We did our craft with three kids, ages 3-7, and it was loved by each of them.

 This blog post may contain affiliate links.
 What does that mean?
 We may get a small commission if you make a purchase using our links, which helps us to keep posting new holiday content every week.